 Exercise can be another risk factor.
 Dogs genetically susceptible to hip dysplasia may have an increased incidence of the disease if they are over-exercised at a young age.
 Moderate exercise like running and swimming is best for exercising young dogs.

 There are different assumptions on how to prevent the progression of hip dysplasia.
 Poor nutrition, inadequate or improper exercise, and increased body weight may all contribute to the severity of osteoarthritis after the hip dysplasia has developed.
-By watching the calories your puppy or young dog consumes and preventing obesity in your dog, allowing only non-stressful types of exercise, and a daily regimen of Winston’s Joint System, are the best things you can do for your dog.
+By watching the calories your puppy or young dog consumes and preventing obesity, allowing only non-stressful types of exercise, and a daily regimen of Winston’s Joint System, are the best things you can do for your dog.